Fizzbb/ResearchPaper/Two-Stage-Clustering/README.md

 <img src="https://github.com/Fizzbb/ResearchPaper/blob/master/Two-Stage-Clustering/images/flow.png" width="600" height="400">
 Fig 1.
 Decision Tree + Frequent Pattern Mining, Two-stage clustering automatically extracts patterns from different failures.
+<br/><br/>

 **Takeaways**

 Label is not necessary for classification.
 Clustered syndromes can represent different classes.
-The goal is not to identify the name of the class, but to identify the class.
+The goal is not to identify the name of the class, but to identify the class/cluster.